Around 30 locations added to list of places visited by COVID-19 cases while infectious

 The locations include a driving centre, malls and food and beverage outlets visited by the confirmed cases between Jun 25 and Jul 7.

 One location, the My Kampung food court at Kallang Wave Mall, was visited eight times between Jun 30 and Jul 7.
-CNA has asked MOH to clarify if the food court was visited by one person or multiple persons during their infectious period.
+CNA has asked MOH and My Kampung to clarify if the food court was visited by one person or multiple persons during their infectious period.

 UPDATED MAP: All the places that COVID-19 community cases visited while they were infectious